BekhruzSNiyazov/Virus/README.md

-This is just a simple virus. **Don't run it in the same directory with important files.**
+This is a simple virus. **Do not run this code in the same directory with important files.**